-Students electing to participate in a disciplinary conference with the Vice President for Student Services are afforded the following procedural protections:
+Students electing to participate in a disciplinary conference with the Dean of Students are afforded the following procedural protections:

-- Written notice of the alleged violations at least three business days prior to the scheduled conference. - The right to be accompanied and assisted by an advisor as provided herein. - The right to have access to the case file prior to and during the conference.

-The Vice President for Student Services will investigate the complaint, including interviewing witnesses.
-Before a decision is rendered, the respondent will be given an opportunity to respond to the information obtained by the Vice President for Student Services.

-The Vice President for Student Services will advise the student in writing of the decision within 10 business days from the close of the investigation.
-At the same time, will make a copy thereof available to the respondent in the Vice President for Student Services' Office.
+- Written notice of the alleged violations at least three business days prior to the scheduled conference. - The right to be accompanied and assisted by an advisor as provided herein. - The right to have access to the case file prior to and during the conference. - The Dean of Students will investigate the complaint, including interviewing witnesses.
+Before a decision is rendered, the respondent will be given an opportunity to respond to the information obtained by the Dean of Students. - The Dean of Students will advise the student in writing of the decision within 10 business days from the close of the investigation.
+At the same time, will make a copy thereof available to the respondent in the Dean of Students office.